 Influenza — commonly known as the flu — is a respiratory infection caused by flu viruses.
 There are three main types of influenza: A, B, and C. Types A and B are similar, but influenza B can only pass from human to human.

-The Centers for Disease Control and Prevention reports both types A and B can be equally severe, challenging a previous misconception that type B tends to be a milder disease.
+The reports both types A and B can be equally severe, challenging a previous misconception that type B tends to be a milder disease.

 A common indicator of the influenza virus is a fever, often more than 100ºF.
 It is highly contagious and in more serious cases can cause life-threatening complications.
 Learn other symptoms that could indicate a type B influenza infection.